-A printed circuit board or a PCB is able to provide mechanical support to electronically connected electronic parts of a device using traces which are etched using copper sheets, conductive pathways, etc. laminated on a substrate of a non conductive nature.
-Usually, there are preset IPC organization standards that help to design the PCB layout, maintain a certain level of quality, and follow a proper assembly pattern accepted by the industry.
+A printed circuit board or a PCB can provide mechanical support to electronically connected electronic parts of a device using traces etched using copper sheets, conductive pathways, etc., laminated on a non-conductive substrate nature.
+Usually, there are preset IPC organization standards that help design the PCB layout, maintain a certain level of quality, and follow a proper assembly pattern accepted by the industry.
 PCBs usually follow the IPC 2221A standard in terms of design and quality control, and it is the same for any material the PCB is made with.
-An insulator is a prime component of any PCB, which is home to a variety of layers of materials attached to the insulator itself.
+An insulator is a prime component of any PCB, which is home to various layers of materials attached to the insulator itself.
 All these layers act as a form of grounding to the entire PCB.
-Now coming to the copper traces – they are created either by mechanical laying of individual lines, or by applying a copper coat to the entire board and stripping away what is left after your work is done.
+Now coming to the copper traces – they are created either by the mechanical laying of individual lines or by applying a copper coat to the entire board and stripping away what is left after your work is done.
 The second process is much more efficient, as this ensures that you have the exact amount of copper traces required on the PCB for connecting electronic components.

 I bet you face lots of problems in design process where you simply need to test power supply, or LED by providing/drawing constant current regardless to voltage change.
 Such device is called a dummy load.
 You can find lots of DIY dummy load projects and we won’t be talking about commercial ones right now.
 Nick found out that most DIY dummy loads tend to be complicated or unavailable.
 So without struggling he decided to start his own simple and reliable load.
 He wanted it to be simple, self powered and indestructible.
 Indestructible means that it won’t burn in voltage range up to 30V.
 With BTS141 FET this became possible as it has built in over-current and over-voltage protection built in.
 Controlling is done with simple potentiometer attached to operational amplifier positive input.
 Negative input is connected from current sense resistor.
 The project is OSHW which can be found on github as re:load. [source]